Growing in Faith

 For where two or three are gathered together in my name, there am I in the midst of them. ~ Matthew 18:20

 Small Christian Communities, or faith sharing groups, are vital to life in Christ.
 In our smaller communities, we are able to grow together and support one another along our faith journeys.
 While always rooted in Christ and the mission of His Church, the focus of any given group will vary based on the spirit of the particular group.

-If you are interested in joining, creating or learning how to facilitate a faith sharing group, please email Michelle Sullivan or call the parish office at 410.838.6969, ext.
+If you are interested in joining, creating or learning how to facilitate an adult faith sharing group, please email Michelle Sullivan or call the parish office at 410.838.6969, ext.
 126. The following is a list of some of our established groups.